MadeByMike/madebymike/_posts/2014-9-10-understanding-flexbox.md

 For some reason the method for working out flex shrink differs slightly and is a little harder.

-Rather than working out the ratio of a items flex-shrink value against the total of all flex-shrink values, for each item we first times its flex shrink value by its basis and then workout the ratio of this number against the sum of all flex-basis values times their flex-shrink.
+Rather than working out the ratio of a items flex-shrink value against the total of all flex-shrink values, for each item we first multiply its flex shrink value by its basis and then workout the ratio of this number against the sum of all flex-basis values multiply their flex-shrink.

 <div id="example-static-flex-2" class="flex-container">
 	<div class="flex-item flex-item-1">Item 1</div>